-Dack to Conten to I age Dack to Contents I a 50 Film & Media NPA 6 National Progression Award S5 & 6 PUPILS The NPA in Film and Media will give pupils an insight into working in areas such as film, TV and the visual arts.
+Back to Content s Page Back to Contents Page Film & Media NPA National Progression Award S5 & 6 PUPILS The NPA in Film and Media will give pupils an insight into working in areas such as film, TV and the visual arts.
 The course is made up of a mixture of practical and theoretical units building from initial ideas to working on productions.
 Pupils will explore job roles in the media industry and meet and work with other likeminded young people.
 Technical Skills for Media Content Development for Media Film and the Film Industry: An Introduction Film and Media Storytelling for the Creative Industries Creative Project Two relevant National 5 Qualifications Applicants should be able to demonstrate a keen interest in and knowledge/experience of the film and media industries and will be required to submit a completed personal statement highlighting suitability for the course.
 Submission of a task may also be required as part of the application process.
-HNC Media and Communications HNC in Creative Industries Tuesday and Thursday afternoons 1 Year Milton Road Campus
+HNC Media and Communicat ions HNC in Creative Industries Tuesday and Thursday afternoons 1 Year Milton Road Campus Back to Contents Page